project-mirrors/forgejo-helm/README.md

    </details>

-2. For a minimal DEV installation (using the built-in sqlite DB instead of Postgres):
+2. For a minimal DEV installation (using the built-in SQLite instead of Postgres):

    This will result in a single-pod Forgejo instance _without any dependencies and persistence_.
    **Do not use this configuration for production use**.